Charles Kushner

-Charles Kushner (born May 16, 1954) is an American real estate developer and disbarred former attorney.
+Charles Kushner (born May 16, 1954) is an American real-estate developer, diplomat, and disbarred attorney serving since 2025 as the United States ambassador to France and Monaco.
 He founded Kushner Companies in 1985.

-In 2005, he was convicted of illegal campaign contributions, tax evasion, and witness tampering and was sentenced to two years imprisonment, which he served in the Federal Prison Camp, Montgomery.
-As a convicted felon he was also disbarred in three states.
-He later received a federal pardon issued by President Donald Trump on December 23, 2020.
+His elder son, Jared, is the husband of Ivanka Trump, the daughter of U.S. president Donald Trump, during whose first presidential administration he served as senior advisor from 2017 to 2021.
+He has three other children, including his younger son Joshua, a venture capitalist who is married to the supermodel Karlie Kloss.

-His son Jared Kushner is the husband of Ivanka Trump and son-in-law of former President Donald Trump, during whose presidential administration he served as senior advisor from 2017 to 2021.
-He has 3 other children including Joshua Kushner and he is the father-in-law of Karlie Kloss.
+In 2005, Kushner was convicted of illegal campaign contributions, tax evasion, and witness tampering, and was sentenced to two years' imprisonment, which he served in the Federal Prison Camp, Montgomery.
+As a convicted felon, he was also disbarred in three states.
+He later received a pardon issued by his son's father-in-law, President Trump, on December 23, 2020.
+Kushner has donated significant amounts to Trump's campaigns.
+Previously, he was a major Democratic party donor.
+In 2025, he was nominated by President Trump to serve as United States ambassador to France during his second administration.
+He was confirmed by the United States Senate on May 19, 2025, by a vote of 51–45.

 Early life

 Charles Kushner was born on May 16, 1954, to Joseph Berkowitz and Rae Kushner, Jewish Holocaust survivors born in eastern Poland who came to America from the USSR in 1949.
-At birth, he was named Chanan, after a maternal uncle who died in a concentration camp during the Holocaust.
+At birth, he was named Chanan, after a maternal uncle who died in a German concentration camp during the Holocaust.
 He grew up in Elizabeth, New Jersey, with his elder brother Murray Kushner and sister Esther Schulder.
 His father worked as a construction worker, builder, and real estate investor.
 Kushner graduated from the Hofstra University School of Law in 1979.

 Career

 Kushner Companies

-In 1985, he began managing his father's portfolio of 4,000 New Jersey apartments.
+In 1985, Kushner began managing his father's portfolio of 4,000 New Jersey apartments.
 He founded Kushner Companies – headquartered in Florham Park, New Jersey – and became its chairman.
 In 1999, he won the Ernst & Young New Jersey Entrepreneur of the Year award.
 At the time, Kushner Companies had grown to more than 10,000 residential apartments, a homebuilding business, commercial and industrial properties, and a community bank.